EyasuTeshome/shifttracker/job-search/JSR-update-and-refine-your-GitHub-profile.md

 Remember that your GitHub profile **must be approved** to complete the block successfully and you have:

 - **Three rounds of reviews**, so study the coach’s comments carefully and integrate any changes required
 - **Two weeks** to get your profile approved.
 We recommend you submit your first version as soon as possible to have time to go through the necessary rounds of revision.
+Coaches might take up to 4 days to send you their feedback.

 ## Why is a GitHub profile important?